ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Cortex-A77, the following errata build flags are defined :

+-  ``ERRATA_A77_1508412``: This applies errata 1508412 workaround to Cortex-A77
+   CPU.
+This needs to be enabled only for revision <= r1p0 of the CPU.

 -  ``ERRATA_A77_1800714``: This applies errata 1800714 workaround to Cortex-A77
    CPU.
 This needs to be enabled only for revision <= r1p1 of the CPU.